 In the America of Termination Shock, we are well beyond 30-50 Feral Hogs.
 Imported European boars have hybridized with escaped agricultural giants to create truly terrifying beasts, running hog-wild in Texas, Louisiana, and beyond.
 One does wonder how these giant hogs manage to shed heat in an environment that requires humans to don personal refrigerators, but they still sound pretty terrifying. (presumably, these big hogs would need to keep very close to water at all times in such heat)

 The swine are not the only invasive species that creates mischief in Termination Shock.
-Invasive fire ants, apparently attracted to the ozone of residential air-conditioning units, get into the units and interfere with the electrical relays that control the units, making them non-functional.
+Invasive fire ants, apparently attracted to the ozone of residential air-conditioning units, get into the units and interfere with the electrical relays that control them, making them non-functional.
 In the Summer of the Great Relay Shortage, this happened on a massive scale, overwhelming the capacity of the supply chain to provide replacement relays and thereby displacing hundreds of thousands of Texans in the potentially deadly heat and humidity. (this, by the way, is another real phenomenon)

 Sounds like a lot of fun.